-Gold Leverage and Margin Trading Explanation and Examples
+XAUUSD Leverage and Margin Trading Explanation & Examples

 Definition of Trading Terms:

-Margin required: This is the amount of money your broker requires from you to open a position.
-It is expressed in percentages.
+Margin required: This is the amount of money your broker requires from you as a trader to open a position.
+It is expressed in percents.
 Equity: This is the total amount of capital you have in your Gold trading account.

-Used margin: The amount of money in your trading account that has already been used up when buying a Gold contract, this Gold contract is the trade transaction that is displayed in the open positions.
-As a trader you cannot use this amount of money after opening a trade with it because you have already used it and it is not available to you - until when you close your open position.
+Used margin: The amount of money in your trading account that has been already used when buying a Gold contract, this XAUUSD contract is the trade that is displayed in the open trade positions.
+As a trader you can't use this amount of money after opening a trade with it because you have already used it and it is not available to you - until when you close your open position.

-In other words, because your broker has opened up a position for you using the capital that you have borrowed, you must maintain this used margin for trading as a security to allow you to continue using this leverage that the broker has given you.
+In other words, because your online broker has opened up a position for you using the capital which you have borrowed, you must maintain this used margin for trading as a security to allow you to continue using this leverage that the online broker has given you.

-Free margin: The amount of money in your trading account that you can use to open new positions.
-This is the amount of money in your account that has not yet been leveraged because you have not yet opened a transaction with this money - this margin is also very important for you as a trader or investor because it enables you to continue holding your open trades as will be explained below.
+Free margin: The amount of money in your account which you can use to open new trade positions.
+This is the amount of money in your account that has't yet been leveraged because you haven't yet opened a transaction with this money - this margin is also very important for you as a trader or investor because it enables you to continue holding your open trades as will be illustrated below.

 This is why you should always make sure you have a lot of free margin.
-To do this never trade more than 5 percent of your trading account balance, in fact 2 percent is recommended.
+To do this never trade more than 5 percent of your account balance, in fact 2 percent% is recommended.

 Difference between Leverage Set by the Broker and Used Leverage

-If the set leverage is 100:1, it means you can borrow up to 100 dollars for every dollar you have but you do not have to borrow all the 100 dollars for every dollar you have you can decide to borrow 50:1 or 20:1.
-In this case even though the leverage option set 100:1 your used leverage will be the 50:1 or 20:1 that you have borrowed to make a transaction.
+If the set leverage ratio is 100:1, it means you can borrow upto $100 for every one dollar you have but you do not have to borrow all the $100 for every $1 you've you can decide to borrow 50:1 or 20:1.
+In this case even though the leverage ratio set 100:1 your used leverage will be the 50:1 or 20:1 which you have borrowed to make a transaction.

 Example: